doctorfree/Asciiville/markdown/asciiville.1.md

 # EXAMPLES
 **asciiville**
 : Launches `asciiville` in interactive mode with menu selections controlling actions rather than command line arguments, Btop System Monitor is the default command

+**asciiville -E 25**
+: Displays a random slideshow of 25 ascii art images in the current terminal window, console, or terminal emulator specified in `$HOME/.config/asciiville/config`

 **asciiville -i -y**
 : Launches `asciiville` in interactive mode with Ranger File Manager selected as command rather than Btop System Monitor